dotnet/docs/docs/core/install/linux-snap.md

 A snap is a bundle of an app and its dependencies that works without modification across many different Linux distributions.
 Snaps are discoverable and installable from the Snap Store.
 For more information about Snap, see [Getting started with Snap](https://snapcraft.io/docs/getting-started).

+> [!CAUTION]
+> Snap packages aren't supported in WSL2 on Windows 10.
+As an alternative, use the [`dotnet-install` script](linux-scripted-manual.md#scripted-install) or the package manager for the particular WSL2 distribution.
+It's not recommended but you can try to enable snap with an [unsupported workaround from the snapcraft forums](https://forum.snapcraft.io/t/running-snaps-on-wsl2-insiders-only-for-now/13033).

 ## .NET releases

 Only ✔️ supported versions of .NET SDK are available through Snap.
-All versions (regardless of if it's supported) of the .NET Runtime are available through snap starting with version 2.1.
-The following table lists the .NET (and .NET Core) releases and whether or not they're still supported by Microsoft:
+All versions of the .NET Runtime are available through snap starting with version 2.1.
+The following table lists the .NET (and .NET Core) releases:

 | ✔️ Supported | ❌ Unsupported |
 |-------------|---------------|